Curated by Dr. Christian McLening and Woody Yao

 15 February – 19 April 2018

-TheGallery in collaboration with the Faculty of Art, Design and Architecture, AUB, are working with Zaha Hadid Architects to create an exhibition that provides an insight into the world of Zaha Hadid.
+TheGallery in collaboration with the Faculty of Art, Design and Architecture, AUB, and Zaha Hadid Architects (ZHA) are proud to present Zaha Hadid Architects: Evolution.

 Each of the practice’s innovative projects build on over thirty years of exploration and research in the interrelated fields of urbanism, architecture and design.
 As one is guided through the selection of exhibits, a clear progression in the office’s design aesthetics is presented from Zaha Hadid’s early deconstructivist beginnings to the more fluid and organic design that is presented in 3D printed form.